-INDICATOR TARGET DATA SC OBJECTIVE 1: Protect and enhance th including the natural beauty of the la Policies: SP4, SP5, SP6, SP7, DP8, SP9, DP andscape and the range of habitat Mitigation measures funded by developer contributions No target New Fore National Authority (NFNPA) Planning applications refused on landscape grounds Not to allow development that would have adverse impacts on the Park's landscape NFNPA Planning permissions granted contrary to the Environment Agency advice on water quality Zero applications NFNPA, Environm Agency Condition of water courses Percentage of river length achieving water quality rating of 'good' or above (chemical and biological grading) Environm Agency Implementation of water efficiency use NFNPA Planning applications refused on the basis of impacts on the coast Not to allow development that would have adverse impacts on the Park's coast NFNPA Change in areas and populations of biodiversity importance, including: (i) change in BAP priority habitats and species (ii) change in areas designated for their intrinsic environmental value including sites of international, national, regional or sub-regional significance.
-Net increase in areas of biodiversity importance Natural E Hampshi Biodivers Informati Centre Monitor levels of windfall development within 400m of the New Forest Special Protection Area (SPA) and Special Area of Conservation (SAC) To ensure potential urban edge impacts of windfall development within 400m are mitigated NFNPA Provision of public open space In line with the Authority's Open Space Standards.
+INDICATOR TARGET DATA SO OBJECTIVE 1: Protect and enhance the including the natural beauty of the language of the langu andscape and the range of habitat Mitigation measures funded by developer contributions - New Fores National F Authority (NFNPA) Planning applications refused on landscape grounds - NFNPA Planning permissions granted contrary to the Environment Agency advice on water quality Zero applications NFNPA, Environme Agency Condition of water courses Percentage of river length achieving water quality rating of 'good' or above (chemical and biological grading) Environme Agency Implementation of water efficiency use NFNPA Planning applications refused on the basis of impacts on the coast Not to allow development that would have adverse impacts on the Park's coast NFNPA Change in areas and populations of biodiversity importance, including: (i) change in BAP priority habitats and species; and (ii) change in areas designated for their intrinsic environmental value including sites of international, national, regional or sub-regional significance.
+Net increase in areas of biodiversity importance Natural Er Hampshire Biodiversit Informatio Centre Monitor levels of windfall development within 400m of the New Forest Special Protection Area (SPA) and Special Area of Conservation (SAC) To ensure potential urban edge impacts of windfall development within 400m are mitigated NFNPA Provision of public open space In line with the Authority's Open Space Standards.
 No net loss of existing open space NFNPA Work with neighbouring authorities to monitor changes in air quality - including ammonia and acid deposition - on the New Forest's Natura 2000 sites To establish the trend of movement in critical levels of pollutants for the New Forest's Natura 2000 sites and work with partners on a strategic mitigation package if significant effects are likely to affect the integrity of sites.
-NFNPA, N England a neighbou planning authoritie
+NFNPA, N. England a neighbour planning authorities

-INDICATOR TARGET DATA SOURCE OBJECTIVE 2: Conserve and enhance the cultural heritage and historic environment of the National Park, especially the wealth of individual characteristics that contribute to its local distinctiveness.
-Policies: DP2, SP16, SP17, DP18 Planning applications refused on the basis of impacts on the historic environment Not to allow development that would have adverse impacts on the Park's historic environment NFNPA Planning applications refused on design grounds Not to allow development that would be incompatible with the character of the area NFNPA Number of heritage assets on the 'Heritage at Risk' Register No target, but to provide a contextual indicator NFNPA OBJECTIVE 3: Plan for the likely impacts of climate change on the special qualities of the New Forest.
-Policies: SP11, DP12, DP13, SP14 applications permitted
+OBJECTIVE 2: Conserve and enhance the cultural heritage and historic environment of the National Park, especially the wealth of individual characteristics that contribute to its local distinctiveness.
+Policies: DP2, SP16, SP17, DP18 Planning applications refused on the basis of impacts on the historic environment Not to allow development that would have adverse impacts on the Park's historic environment NFNPA Planning applications refused on design grounds Not to allow development that would be incompatible with the character of the area NFNPA Number of heritage assets on the 'Heritage at Risk' Register No target, but to provide a contextual indicator NFNPA applications permitted